aionnetwork/aion-docs/kernel/management/graphical-interface.en.md

 - `CONNECTED`: Kernel is running and GUI is connected to it.

 - `DISCONNECTED`: Kernel is running but the GUI is not connected to it.
-This is the state when kernel termination is in progress, but kernel has not yet exited.
+This is the state when the kernel termination is in progress, but the kernel has not yet exited.

 **Note: Upon kernel launch, it must run an integrity check for its database.
 During this time, the GUI will be in `CONNECTING` state.
 For large databases, this can take some time.**

 The GUI can only terminate a kernel instance that it launched.
 Furthermore, it is expected that a system runs only one instance of the kernel at one time.
 You must ensure no other instance of the kernel is running before launching one from the GUI.

-When the GUI exits, the kernel does not automatically exit.
+When closing the GUI, the kernel does not automatically exit.
 In this case, upon re-launching the GUI, it will remember the instance that it had previously launched.

 ![https://github.com/aionnetwork/aion/wiki/images/gui/dashboard-kernel-launched.png](media/image2.png)